 Current certification in CPR and First Aid and successful background check required before work can begin.
 Schoolhouse will pursue both indicated and non-indicated references

-This is an “at will” position that reports directly to the Regional Program Manager (Durham), the Wake County Site Manager (Wake), or the Orange County Site Manager (Orange).
+This is an “at will” position that reports directly to the Regional Program Manager (Durham).

 Qualified women, minorities, and bilingual candidates (English/Spanish speakers) are encouraged to apply.
 Schoolhouse of Wonder is an Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, age, sex, disability, national or ethnic origin, or sexual orientation.